XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 At present, I still work closely with Dr. Fuxing Wang, together exploring how gestures help children to memorize spatial information.
 Meanwhile, I'm collaborating with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) on several projects.

-If you want to contact me, either [lengxx@mails.ccnu.edu.cn] or [xiaoxuel@unc.edu] is alright.

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 I got admitted by Education PhD program (Concentration: Learning Sciences and Psychological Studies) in University of North Carolina at Chapel Hill.
-I'll join this program in 2025 Fall and start to work with Dr. Matt Bernacki.
+I'll join this program in 2025 Fall and start to work with Dr. Matt Bernacki.🎉🎉

 # 📝 Publications